 Kate Kordsmeier 51:19

-well.
-And I just think it's such a treat. tribute to your system and I love the way you teach your of girl after my own heart of the real step by step practical strategy.
+think it's such a tribute to your system.
+And I love the way you teach your of girl after my own heart of the real step by step practical strategy.
 And if you have questions about how to actually make money from this digital course you create I just cannot recommend digital course Academy enough.
 It was life changing.
-And I'm excited to see that the new updates this Yes,
+And I'm excited to see that the new updates this yes are

 Kate Kordsmeier 53:38